Myoxsis/SkyBook/README.md

 # SkyBook

-SkyBook is a simple flight logbook mobile app built with React Native.
-It lets you quickly record flights and keep notes about each one.
-This is an MVP designed to work offline using AsyncStorage for persistence.
+SkyBook is a simple flight logbook mobile app built with Flutter.
+It lets you record flights and keep notes about each one.
+This is an MVP designed to work offline using `shared_preferences` for persistence.

 ## Features